bio-tools/biotoolsDocs/api_reference.rst

 Private
 """""""
 A private resource can only be edited by the creator of the resource.
 This is the default option.
-In order to set this kind of permission, add the following info to the resource data:
+In order to set this kind of permission, add the following info into the resource data:

 .. code-block:: text